 EPA RRP Lead Certification Course Online

 EPA lead certification online - the EPA requires the RRP Lead Renovator Initial Course to contain a hands-on training aspect, which means that the majority of the class may be done online (6 Hours) but participants will still be required to attend the class in person in order to participate in the hands-on activities portion.
 Able Safety is currently working on designing a new partial online EPA RRP Certified Renovator course that will work using the same "Learning Management System" that is currently in use on the EPA RRP Refresher Course Online.

 Already an EPA RRP Lead-Safe Certified Renovator?

-The Lead Renovator Certification is valid for 5 years.
-If you are already a certified renovator and your certification has not yet expired you are eligible to take a 4 hour refresher course entirely online. eparrponline.com offers a quick and convenient way to renew your lead certificate entirely online at very little cost to you.
+EPA RRP certification is valid for 5 years.
+If you are already a certified renovator and your certification has not yet expired you are eligible to take a 4 hour refresher course entirely online. ablesafety.com offers a quick and convenient way to renew your lead certificate entirely online at very little cost to you.
 If your certificate has already expired you are no longer eligible to take the refresher course and must re-take the 8-hour initial lead certification course again.

 - 100% attendance for the 8 Hour Lead Certified Renovator Course

 - Completion of Continuing Education and Training Registration Form

 - Active participation in all class exercises (determined by course instructor)